SamBailey6194/photo-guides/README.md

 - HTML
   - No errors were returned when passing through the official W3C Validator, see links below for each page.
-  - Warnings that were returned and not needed to be fixed are explained below.
-There is one general warning explained below:
-    1. Social links in footer does not require a heading

     - Homepage